Joel Gersmann: Career and artistic works

 Gersmann's directorial debut was with Quixote literary magazine, starting with Under Milk Wood, which included André DeShields in the cast.
 After several productions with Quixote, Gersmann was invited to direct Broom Street Theater's second show, Woycek, which opened in July 1969.
 He directed two more plays for Broom Street in 1969, and by June 1970 assumed the role of artistic director.

 By the fall of 1970, he terminated his academic career, after passing his preliminaries, to devote all his time to creating theater and writing.
 He toured several Broom Street productions, expanded beyond theater to write a book of poetry, create theater with high school students at Freedom House, shoot 16 mm film, record television/video productions, and produce radio dramas.
+In November 1978, Gersmann directed a radio play for an episode of the NPR series "Ear Play".
+The episode was "The Stolen Jew", written by Jay Neugeboren.
 Some of his longer term interests included writing poetry reviews, and a lifelong passion for opera and classical music, exemplified in several years of opera programming on local radio station WORT.

 However, by late 1976, Gersmann abandoned many of these side projects to focus on purchasing a building for Broom Street Theater, which he accomplished in the fall of 1977.
 With the theater owning its own space, Gersmann settled into a pattern of writing and directing three to four out of Broom Street's seven annual theatrical productions per year, for the next twenty years.
 During this period, he also managed the day-to-day operations of the theater, and mentored other local playwright/directors.
 By 1997, Gersmann was able to reduce his own output to one or two original works per season, due to Broom Street's increasing pool of creative talent.

 Gersmann was also a longtime contributing writer for Madison's alternative weekly newspaper Isthmus, for which he wrote classical album reviews and other pieces since 1976, the paper's first year of existence.